 Do not use ear cleaner made for humans or other pets, as it may not be as effective or safety tested for use on dogs.

 Get your ear cleaning equipment laid out within easy reach.
 If your Labrador is still a puppy pop him into your lap.
 If he is fully grown try and encourage him to lay down next to you with his head in your lap.

-Each time you wipe use a new piece of cotton wool, so that you are not transferring any removed grubs back onto the ear with subsequent wipes.
+Each time you wipe use a new piece of cotton wool, so that you are not reintroducing any removed dirt and debris back into the ear with subsequent wipes.
 Only wipe around the external parts of the ear, coming near to but not entering the opening of the ear canal.
 Do not introduce water or cotton wool into the ear canal.

-If your Labrador seems happy and settled you can repeat this right away with the other ear.
+If your dog appears happy and settled you can repeat this right away with the other ear.
 If he is becoming restless or stressed, then wait until they have settled down before continuing with the other ear.

 If you have visited your vet due to concerns regarding your Labrador’s ears, he might give you some internal ear cleaning solution to use periodically in his ear canal.
 This usually comes in a tube fitted with a pointed nozzle, so that the liquid is directed into the ear canal.

 Your dog’s reaction to ear cleaning

 Some dogs do not like having their ears cleaned.
 This can be an issue for some dogs with general cleaning, even more so for dogs with recurring inner ear problems who need routine inner ear cleanings.
 The best thing you can do is to get your dog used to being handled and having their ears cleaned from a young age.

-If you are bringing home a new puppy, then every few days when he is sitting on your lap calmly gently stroke around his ears.
-Lifting the flaps and doing a visual check.When he responds by staying calm and still give him a small piece of kibble as a reward.
+If you are bringing home a new puppy, then every few days when he is sitting on your lap calmly gently stroke around his ears, lifting the flaps and doing a visual check.When he responds by staying calm and still give him a small piece of kibble as a reward.
 This will help him to get used to letting you inspect the ear, and see it as a rewarding experience when he shows the desired behavior.

 When you are happy with these checks, you can do the same but with the occasional gentle wipe of the ear using a damp cotton wool pad.
 Just remember to reward him for being still, disinterested and calm, and to ignore him when he gets excited.

 How to get an older dog used to having his ears cleaned